gunnarku/gunnarku.github.io/index.md

 # Gunnar Kudrjavets

 ## The Real World
-For the most of my career I have been a knuckle dragger software engineer who likes to design, write and optimize low-level code (which in this day and age is defined as `C` or `C++`).
+For the most of my career I have been a software engineer who likes to design, write and optimize low-level code (which in this day and age is defined as `C` or `C++`).
 My favorite shell is a debugger prompt.